ishayw/Nabu/README.md

 -   **Privacy First**: Recordings and database are stored locally on your machine.
 -   **File Upload Validation**: Automatic validation of file types and sizes for security.
 -   **Pagination**: Efficient browsing of large meeting histories.
+-   **Background Service**: Run permanently in the background on Windows or macOS.

 ## Installation